-1 (iii) takes similar action requiring notice to be sent to the parties; or

-- (3) except as otherwise provided by subsection (e) of this section, when a party discharges a collaborative lawyer or a collaborative lawyer withdraws from further representation of a party. - (e) A party's collaborative lawyer shall give prompt notice to all other parties in a record of a discharge or withdrawal. - (f) A party may terminate a collaborative law process with or without cause. - (g) Notwithstanding the discharge or withdrawal of a collaborative lawyer, a collaborative law process continues, if not later than thirty (30) days after the date that the notice of the discharge or withdrawal of a collaborative lawyer required by paragraph (3) of subsection (d) of this section is sent to the parties: - (1) the unrepresented party engages a successor collaborative lawyer; and - (2) in a signed record:

-- (A) the parties consent to continue the process by reaffirming the collaborative law participation agreement; - (B) the agreement is amended to identify the successor collaborative lawyer; and
+- a. begins a proceeding related to a collaborative matter without the agreement of all parties, or - b. in a pending proceeding related to the matter: - initiates a pleading, motion, order to show cause, or request for a conference with the tribunal, - (2) requests that the proceeding be put on the tribunal's active calendar, or - (3) takes similar action requiring notice to be sent to the parties; or - 3.
+Except as otherwise provided by subsection G of this section, when a party discharges a collaborative lawyer or a collaborative lawyer withdraws from further representation of a party. - E. A party's collaborative lawyer shall give prompt notice to all other parties in a record of a discharge or withdrawal. - F. A party may terminate a collaborative law process with or without cause. - G. Notwithstanding the discharge or withdrawal of a collaborative lawyer, a collaborative law process continues, if not later than thirty (30) days after the date that the notice of the discharge or withdrawal of a collaborative lawyer required by subsection E of this section is sent to the parties: - 1.
+The unrepresented party engages a successor collaborative lawyer; and - 2.
+In a signed record: - a. the parties consent to continue the process by reaffirming the collaborative law participation agreement,

-(C) the successor collaborative lawyer confirms the lawyer's representation of a party in the collaborative process.

-- (h) A collaborative law process does not conclude if, with the consent of the parties, a party requests a tribunal to approve a resolution of the collaborative matter or any part thereof as evidenced by a signed record. - (i) A collaborative law participation agreement may provide additional methods of concluding a collaborative law process. - SECTION 6.
-NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 1891.6 of Title 12, unless there is created a duplication in numbering, reads as follows:
+- b. the agreement is amended to identify the successor collaborative lawyer, and - c. the successor collaborative lawyer confirms the lawyer's representation of a party in the collaborative process. - H. A collaborative law process does not conclude if, with the consent of the parties, a party requests a tribunal to approve a resolution of the collaborative matter or any part thereof as evidenced by a signed record. - I. A collaborative law participation agreement may provide additional methods of concluding a collaborative law process. - SECTION 6.
+NEW LAW A new section of law to be codified in the Oklahoma Statutes as Section 3306 of Title 12, unless there is created a duplication in numbering, reads as follows: